DakaraProject/dakara-server/README.md

 This may take some time, depending of your collection.
 You'll need `ffprobe`, provided by Ffmpeg, for this process to extract files duration (which is slow).
+You'll need `ffmpeg` as well to extract embedded lyrics from files.
 Pass the `-h` parameter to get some help and all the options of the feeder.

 Build and link the dist folder from the [client](https://github.com/Nadeflore/dakara-client-web) to `dakara_server/static`.